Pradip-Patel-7/RestAssuredAPITests/README.md

 ## How to execute tests?
 - Clone the repository to your local machine
-- Double click on Run.bat file to run (Internally it would run mvn test using maven surefire plugin
+- Double click on Run.bat file available under root directory of the project to run (Internally it would run mvn test using maven surefire plugin)

 ## Test Reports
 - Once execution gets completed test report can be found under "test-output" folder as index.html file